jugglinmike/command-the-command-line/src/material/file-system/index.md

 ???

-- `tree` is a powerful tool for visualizing files, directories, and their relationships.
-- It uses a text-based "tree" diagram
+`tree` is a powerful tool for visualizing files, directories, and their relationships.
+It uses a text-based "tree" diagram.

-- It is not included in all systems by default, so you may need to install it yourself
+`tree` isn't included in all systems by default, so when you're working with a system outside of this course, you may need to install it yourself

 ---